IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

 npm install @infragistics/igniteui-angular igniteui-angular-core igniteui-angular-charts
 ```

-- After the packages installation go ahead and:
+- After the installation of the packages go ahead and:
   - Add the `IgxExtrasModule` to your app.module.ts
   - Apply `igxChartIntegration`, `igxConditionalFormatting`, `igxContextMenu` directives to your grid